Do Go On - 536 - FedEx Flight 705

 I thought I could sing for a second there.

-I'm glad I wasn't sitting on a bridge at the time.
+I'm glad I wasn't standing on a bridge at the time.

 Do you ever have that thought when like kids are running by you all?

-Do you ever think about just clothes lighting it?
+Do you ever think about just clothes lighting them?

 Oh yeah.